openedx/docs.openedx.org/source/translators/quickstarts/start_translating_openedx.rst

 #.
 Select a resource

-After you become a member of a translation or review team, you can select any of the resources in the project to begin translating it.
-Details about how to translate things like HTML, placeholders, and things other than simple strings for Open edX are in the :doc:`/translators/concepts/index` section.
+After you become a member of a translation team for a language, you can select any of the resources in the project to begin translating it.
+Details about how to translate things like HTML, placeholders, and other more complicate strings for Open edX are in the :doc:`/translators/concepts/index` section.

 Each language page lists a set of distinct resources to translate.
 A resource can be a Python and Django web service, a Javascript frontend, or even a single Javascript